Build your protection in layers

 The window to build the privacy layer exists before anything goes wrong.
 Once someone has your address, removing it from a data brokers site doesn't unring the bell.
 Once your home is connected to your name somewhere, the info exists whether or not it's still in those public databases.

-This is why the order matters - and why starting at the bottom, with the layer that feels least urgent because nothing's gone wrong yet - is the most important move you can make.
+This is why the order matters - and why starting at the outer layer (privacy), the one that might feel least urgent because nothing's gone wrong yet - is the most important move you can make.

 Because no one wants to be standing outside in a blizzard in their underwear.